awsdocs/aws-cdk-guide/doc_source/apps.md

 All constructs that have implemented the `validate` method can validate themselves to ensure that they're in a state that will correctly deploy\.
 You will get notified of any validation failures that happen during this phase\.
 Generally, we recommend that you perform validation as soon as possible \(usually as soon as you get some input\) and throw exceptions as early as possible\.
 Performing validation early improves diagnosability as stack traces will be more accurate, and ensures that your code can continue to execute safely\.

 4\.
 Synthesis
 This is the final stage of the execution of your AWS CDK app\.
 It's triggered by a call to `app.synth()`, and it traverses the construct tree and invokes the `synthesize` method on all constructs\.
 Constructs that implement `synthesize` can participate in synthesis and emit deployment artifacts to the resulting cloud assembly\.
 These constructs include AWS CloudFormation templates, AWS Lambda application bundles, file and Docker image assets, and other deployment artifacts\.
-[Cloud Assemblies](#apps_cloud_assembly) describes the output of this phase\.
+[Cloud assemblies](#apps_cloud_assembly) describes the output of this phase\.
 In most cases, you won't need to implement the `synthesize` method

 5\.
 Deployment
 In this phase, the AWS CDK CLI takes the deployment artifacts cloud assembly produced by the synthesis phase and deploys it to an AWS environment\.
 It uploads assets to Amazon S3 and Amazon ECR, or wherever they need to go, and then starts an AWS CloudFormation deployment to deploy the application and create the resources\.